 POLITICAL MOVEMENT was founded in 2015 out of a desire to create dance theatre that uses a socially conscious creative process.
 Part of Artistic Director, Aria Evans’ personal mandate is to showcase diversity by representing Turtle Island’s rich cultural landscape.
-As the founder of the company, Aria is a multiracial, queer, interdisciplinary artist working within dance theatre; creation, performance and film.
+As the founder of the company, Aria is a multiracial, queer, interdisciplinary artist working within dance, theatre and film.
 Collaboration is a key component to how the company works and the projects undertaken.
 Building agency and putting the artists before the work are our central values.
 Constantly asking 'what is political?'
 POLITICAL MOVEMENT tackles stories and themes that look at social, political and environmental issues.
-Focusing on building conversations internally and with our audiences about our intersections across difference, POLITICAL MOVEMENT models ways toward the future that we want to be a part of; one that it equitable, compassionate and accessible.
+Focusing on building conversations internally and with our audiences about our intersections across difference, POLITICAL MOVEMENT models ways toward the future that we want to be a part of - one that it equitable, compassionate and accessible.

-ARIA EVANS (they/she/he) is an award winning, queer Toronto-based interdisciplinary artist working in dance theatre; creation, performance and film.
+ARIA EVANS (they/she/he) is an award winning, queer Toronto-based interdisciplinary artist working in dance, theatre and film.
 Aria is a certified Intimacy Coordinator and draws on their experiences of being multiracial (Afro-Indigenous, settler) to capture meaningful social and cultural themes through their interactive art.
-Collaboration is the departure point to the work that Aria creates with their company Political Movement.
+Collaboration is the departure point for the work that Aria creates with their company Political Movement.
 Aria was co-Artistic Director of hub14 from 2013-2018 and the Toronto, Ontario and Canada Council for the arts have supported Aria’s endeavours as well as the National Arts Centre, Buddies In Bad Times Theatre, CAHOOTS, Why Not Theatre, Volcano Theatre, Nightswimming Theatre, Jumblies Theatre, Native Earth Performing Arts, Nova Dance and b current.
 Aria is currently the Metcalf Artistic Director Intern at Soulpepper Theatre Company.